 Veronica S. Lewis is a litigation partner in Gibson, Dunn & Crutcher’s Dallas office.
 She serves as lead counsel on highly complex matters in a wide variety of disciplines, including antitrust, intellectual property, class actions, and commercial/business disputes.
-She serves on the Firm’s Management and Executive Committees and is nationally recognized for her abilities and accomplishments as a trial lawyer.
+She has served on the Firm’s Management and Executive Committees and is nationally recognized for her abilities and accomplishments as a trial lawyer.

-Ms. Lewis previously served as general counsel of the nation’s largest healthcare Group Purchasing Organization (GPO), and in that role, she had overall responsibility for all legal matters as well as for advising the company’s senior management, board of directors, and business units regarding the myriad of antitrust, legislative, procurement, and compliance issues it faced.
+Ms. Lewis previously served as general counsel of the nation’s largest healthcare Group Purchasing Organization (GPO), and in that role, she had overall responsibility for all legal matters as well as for advising the company’s senior management, board of directors, and business units regarding the numerous antitrust, congressional/DOJ/HHS investigation, legislative, procurement, and compliance issues it faced.
 Prior to joining Gibson Dunn in 2011, she was a Partner at Vinson & Elkins, where she was a member of that firm’s Management Committee and Co-Head of its Antitrust Practice Group.

 Ms. Lewis received her law degree from Harvard Law School in 1986.
 She holds a S.B. in Chemical Engineering from Massachusetts Institute of Technology, where she graduated in 1983.